Lift Vault

 How do you decide whether to go for the higher option within a set range (e.g. for 3-4 sets, choosing to go for a 4th set)?

-Here is why Lyle said:
+Here is what Lyle said:

 “3-4 sets means 3 to 4 sets.
 So after your third set, you need to make a judgement call.
 If I were